Caroline Heard [Violin]

 Jessica Meakin [Violin]

-Prior to this, she spent two years studying privately in Madrid with renowned pedagogue Sergey Fatkulin, ex-assistant of Zakhar Bron, travelling there every month for lessons.
-During this period, she was also regularly invited to perform in the Llanes Music Festival in North-West Spain.
+pedagogue Sergey Fatkulin, ex-assistant to Zakhar Bron, and was invited to perform at the Llanes Music Festival in North-West Spain.

 Jessica plays on a Bernadel violin dated 1844.